IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 - Command    : add
   Parameter  : contractName
-  Function   : add contractName information to contract management
+  Function   : add contractName to contract management
-  Note       : If the contractName corresponding information already exists then the operation will fail. and you can: 1.
-Update the version number of the current contract.
-When calling with CNS mode, specify the version number.
-2. Execute the update operation to forcibly overwrite the current information.
+  Note       : If the contractName already exists then the operation will fail.
+So need: 1.
+Update the current contract version number - specify the version number during call CNS.
+2. Update forcibly to overwrite.

 ```javascript
 //first time add Test, success